 12. The four ‘psycho’ Chen brothers.
 Honestly, I just love them though they were so evil.
 It wasn’t because of their looks or because they were so talented only.
 But it was because of what they would go through to protect their little sister–even if they went over the line.
 It looked so exaggerated at times, but I think others who have siblings would be able to sympathize with them.
 If you have one over-protective brother, multiple it by four and you get the result of them.

 13. Honduras as Jiro’s father.
 Honestly, that was just too funny!
 I was glad they made him so laid-back and understanding.
 I was sick and tired of seeing the father-in-law criticizing the daughter-in-law for being ‘not good enough’ for his son.
 He was so supportive of Shi Lang and Tao Hua, even helping Tao Hua to pass the test with her cooking skills.
 The funniest part was he hypnotized himself to sleep!
 The bond between him and Shi Lang was really good also.
 I like how the production team made them look like they were father and son for real (or at least I had that impression).

 14. Great casting.
 At first when I saw how they were at the press conference, I wasn’t sure how it was going to work.
 But after they were placed into their roles with the right image, it finally fell into place for me.
 I actually felt that each character was suitable for the roles given–regardless of what role they played in here.

 15. Awesome filming technique.
 Personal opinion, of course.
-I really like the idea of shooting using the black and white approach during flashbacks, story recounts, or daydreaming ones.
+I really liked the idea of shooting using the black and white approach during flashbacks, story recounts or daydreaming ones.
 It brought some sense of the old time comedic feelings back.
 There were other techniques too, but I have forgotten somewhat because of a gap between watching and doing this review.
-BUT I really like the style overall.
+BUT I really liked the style overall.

 *All images were captured by DTLCT